Rockets vs. Heat odds, prediction, spread, time: 2026 NBA picks for Saturday, Feb. 28 from proven model

 Top Rockets vs. Heat predictions

 The SportsLine model is projecting the Rockets' Kevin Durant to score 26.8 points on average and be one of five Houston players to score 12.5 or more points.
 The Heat's Tyler Herro, meanwhile, is projected to have 19.8 points as five Miami players score 10.7 points or more.
-The teams are projected to combine for 233 points.
+The teams are projected to combine for 233 points as the Over hits 60% of the time.

 How to make Heat vs. Rockets picks